seungki-jung/modeling-code/README.md

 - ⚡ Fun fact: ...
 -->

 hello😄!!
 Thanks for visiting my github.
-My name is Seungki Jeong, who dreams of becoming a data scientist.
+My name is Seungki Jeong, who dreams of becoming a data scientist.\

+My hobbies are playing the guitar and playing games.
 ## Skills

 ### Platforms & Languages